Hannah Hauxwell

-Hannah Hauxwell (1 August 1926 – 30 January 2018) was an English farmer who was the subject of several television documentaries.
+Hannah Bayles Tallentire Hauxwell (1 August 1926 – 30 January 2018) was an English farmer who was the subject of several television documentaries.
 She first came to public attention after being covered in an ITV documentary, Too Long a Winter, made by Yorkshire Television and produced by Barry Cockcroft, which chronicled the almost unendurable conditions of farmers in the High Pennines in winter.